 What kind of weather should you expect in the Dolomites?
 In the mountains?
 When is the best time to visit the Dolomites?
-The weather report here can tell you immediately.
+The weather report here on VIVODolomites can tell you immediately.
 The weather forecast and weather data are always up to date for your holiday in the Italian Dolomites.
 This enables you to plan your outdoor activities perfectly, because those who want to go hiking, cycling or skiing in the Dolomites, would obviously prefer to avoid any wet surprises from above.

 |